jalilbm/food-trucks-locator-frontend/README.md

 To get the Food Truck Locator App up and running, follow these simple steps:

-1.  **Clone the Repository**: Clone the project to your local machine.
+1.  **Clone the Repository**: Clone the project to your local machine `git clone https://github.com/jalilbm/food-trucks-locator-frontend.git`.
 2.  **Install Dependencies**: Run `npm install` to install the required dependencies.
 3.  **Environment Variables**: The `.env` file is included for simplicity.
 The Google Maps API key will be provided separately via email.
 4.  **Start the Application**: Execute `npm start` to run the app in development mode.